 - James “Bucky” Buchanan Barnes – “I’m with you till the end of the line, pal.”
 Bucky spent a lifetime looking out for scrawny Steve Rogers.
 While he admired his friend’s unparalleled audacity, he had little faith that Steve could substantiate his values with any kind of actual might.
 Courage means nothing to Bucky if there is no muscle to back it up.
 He’s both Steve’s greatest champion and detractor; he’s the realist that Steve has been squaring off against his entire life.
 When he’s uncomfortably out-shadowed by Captain America, Bucky could have easily fallen into a well of jealousy, but he sees Steve’s transformation as a dream made manifest.
 He knows that no one is more deserving of that mantle than his buddy.
 His choice to follow Cap till the end of the line inevitably defines Cap’s choice to put Red Skull’s flying wing into the ocean.
 That concept of sacrifice becomes the ultimate definition of a hero for Captain America, and that ideal will poison the well of his friendship with Tony Stark in both Avengers films as well as Civil War.

 - Agent Carter – The British Secret Agent assigned to the American Super Soldier Program, Peggy Carter was immediately attracted to the runt with delusions of grandeur.
-While The First Avenger regulates her to glorified love interest, Carter would get her chance to kick ass in her eponymous short-lived ABC series.
+While The First Avenger regulates her to a glorified love interest, Carter would get her chance to kick ass in her eponymous short-lived ABC series.
 The elderly version of the character would reappear in The Winter Soldier as a brutal means of exemplifying all that Rogers has lost in his time jump.
-She’s guest-starred in Ant-Man and will hopefully return to S.H.I.E.L.D. in the upcoming Captain Marvel feature that takes place in the 1990s.

 - HYDRA– What’s worse than a Nazi?
 Nothing.
 But since we can’t go painting swastikas on action figures, Marvel concocted The Red Skull’s deep science division as another army of faceless goons for Captain America to punish.

 - Vibranium – the rarest metal on Earth, Vibranium is “stronger than steel and a third its weight.”
-Howard Stark took what little they had to construct Cap’s vibration resistant shield and it would lead to the comical bringing down of Thor’s hammer as seen in the next film.
-This is the second reference to Black Panther in the MCU (the first being the Wakanda map shown in Iron Man 2).
+Howard Stark took what little they had to construct Cap’s vibration-resistant shield and it would lead to the comical bringing down of Thor’s hammer as seen in the next film.

 What Captain America: The First Avenger Withholds from the MCU: